Koala & River Cruise - Return cruise with Entry into Lone Pine

 Image: Visit Moreton Bay

 For atmosphere, sun and plenty of Australia Day entertainment, Suttons Beach in Redcliffe is a popular spot for families.
-From 2pm until 8pm, there will be live performances, a lamington-eating contest, sand and water activities, giant beer pong, giant jenga, plenty of giveaways and a hilarious toilet race.
+From midday until 8pm, there will be live performances, a lamington-eating contest, sand and water activities, giant jenga, and a hilarious toilet race.